 New Student Orientation

 New Student Orientation at the College of Idaho is a series of opportunities for new students to become acquainted with the college.
 All new freshman are required to participate in the new student orientation program (new transfer students are invited to attend, as well).

 Orientation is primarily a two-part program: New students attend a Coyote Day in the spring or summer and participate in Fall Welcome Week just before the fall term begins.

 New students who enroll in the winter or spring term participate in an orientation program that is coordinated by the Office of Student Affairs and the Office of Admission, similar in structure to the Coyote Day.

-Coyote Days are one-day sessions held during the Spring and Summer that give students and their parents the opportunity to meet other new students, meet faculty and staff, learn more about advising at the College of Idaho and the PEAK Curriculum.
+Coyote Days are one-day sessions held during the Summer that give students and their parents the opportunity to meet other new students, meet faculty and staff, learn more about advising at the College of Idaho and the PEAK Curriculum.
 Students and their parents will leave Coyote Day knowing the next steps they will need to take to prepare to attend the College of Idaho.